Reduced-order modeling of unsteady fluid flow using neural network ensembles

 The CAE latent dimension is set to $k = 4$; below this value, the CAE reconstruction errors were found to be worse, and increasing $k$ offered no improvement.
 The LSTM architecture consists of two hidden layers consisting of 50 neurons each and a dropout~\cite{srivastava2014dropout} rate of 0.1.
 The output layer contains a sigmoid activation function so the outputs are constrained to a range of $[0,1]$.
 The CAE architecture is given in Appendix~\ref{appendix:arch}.
 The Adam optimizer~\cite{Adam} is used to train both the CAE and LSTM, with an initial learning rate of $\eta = 5 \times 10^{-4}$ and weight decay of $\lambda = 1 \times 10^{-6}$.
 Dropout and weight decay are used to prevent overfitting.
 The CAE is trained for a total of 200 epochs, while an individual LSTM is trained for 250 epochs.
-At the test points, the FOM is simulated for $T_{i} = 0.75$ seconds (15 snapshots), or 15\% of the total time horizon.
+At the test points, the FOM is simulated for $T_{i} = 0.75$ seconds (30 snapshots), or 15\% of the total time horizon.
 The final 20 of these snapshots are used as the initial input sequence for the LSTM ensemble.